 All victims of crime and witnesses are strongly encouraged to immediately report the crime to the Facility & Property Management Office.
-To report via telephone call (703) 865-6422, by email at reportcrime@fxua.edu, or in person at 4401 Village Drive by asking the front desk to contact the Facility & Property Management Office.
+To report via telephone call (703)865-6457, by email at reportcrime@fxua.edu, or in person at 4401 Village Drive by asking the front desk to contact the Facility & Property Management Office.

 The Facility & Property Management Office maintains contact with local law enforcement to monitor the community surrounding its educational facilities/properties.
 FXUA has communicated to local law enforcement agencies the request for their cooperation in informing the university about situations reported that may warrant an emergency response from the university.
-All student organizations officially recognized by the university that have events off-campus, have a university representative with them and any criminal activity that occurs will be reported to the appropriate authority, and a report will be submitted to Office of Institutional Effectiveness and/or the Facilities manager.
+All student organizations officially recognized by the university that have events off-campus, have a university representative with them and any criminal activity that occurs will be reported to the appropriate authority, and a report will be submitted to the Facility & Property Management Office (FPM).
+A follow-up will occur from FPM to the Office of Institutional Effectiveness for review and possible disciplinary actions.